Understanding the Child Safe Standards and Their Role in Our Community

 A significant component in the mosaic of child safety is the Reportable Conduct Scheme.
 This legislative provision holds organisations accountable for the response to and notification of allegations of child abuse committed by their employees and volunteers.

 The scheme enables independent oversight of organisation responses, fostering an environment of transparency and accountability.
-By sharing information among key stakeholders, the scheme works to prevent abusers from moving between organisations undetected.
+Moreover, by sharing information among key stakeholders, the scheme works to prevent abusers from moving between organisations undetected.

 In navigating the Reportable Conduct Scheme, organisations need to understand not just the legalities but the essence of the scheme—its core purpose to protect children.